EMDR-Intensives

 -Mild to Moderate Depression

-EMDR can be provided by telehealth and we have had many success stories with Telehealth EMDR (a video feed is mandatory and a laptop or large monitor is preferable though not necessary.)
+EMDR can be provided by telehealth (Real-Time Virtual Video) and we have had many success stories with Telehealth EMDR (a video feed is mandatory and a laptop or large monitor is preferable though not necessary.)